Fine print: Controversial aspects

 Fine print is controversial because of its deceptive nature.
 Its purpose is to make the consumer believe that the offer is really great.
 Though the real truth about the offer is technically available to the consumer in the smaller print of the advertisement—thus virtually ensuring plausible deniability from claims of fraud—it is often designed to be overlooked.
 The unsuspecting customer, who can instantly see all the attractive aspects of the offer, will, due to natural impulsive behavior, time constraints, and/or personal need, generally not bother to learn the caveats, instead focusing on the positives of the deal.

 Many offers advertised in large print only apply when certain conditions are met.
 In many cases, these conditions are difficult or nearly impossible to meet.

 In many cases, the business states in fine print that it reserves the right to modify the terms of the contract at any time with little to no advance notice.
 This controversial practice is often seen in the banking and insurance industries.
 It is also widely abused in terms of use statements and privacy policies.
 However, in early 2009, the federal case of Harris v.
 Blockbuster Inc. ruled that these "unilateral modification clauses" were illusory and, thus, unenforceable.

 In some cases, the seller who uses this technique will engage in the practice of bait and switch.
 The customer will be told when ready to purchase that for one reason or another, they will not be eligible for the advertised offer, and will be coerced into one that is higher priced (see Hard sell).
-Reasons they may be given include his/her age, race, religion, credit rating, size or location of residence, the type of vehicle s/he owns, the amount of prior business s/he has done with that company, or the variety of the item s/he wishes to purchase.
-Often when this occurs, the limitations that render him/her ineligible will apply to an overwhelming majority of consumers.
+Reasons they may be given include their age, race, religion, credit rating, size or location of residence, the type of vehicle they own, the amount of prior business they have done with that company, or the variety of the item they wish to purchase.
+Often when this occurs, the limitations that render them ineligible will apply to an overwhelming majority of consumers.

 Very frequently, consumers, eager to obtain a product or service they have the dire need or wish for, or that they have been coerced into obtaining, will sign their names on a binding contract.
 A court may find the consumer to be liable to the terms of the contract, although stated only by the fine print, and an exit from these terms may be costly or impossible.

 Some examples of how consumers are deceived are as follows: